openstack-archive/docs-specs/specs/newton/ux-personas.rst

 * UI heuristic checklist (new, proposed in separate spec)
 * UX personas (new, proposed by this spec)

-In the personas section, the following personas will be ellaborated upon.
+In the personas section, the following personas will be elaborated upon.

 Cloud Personas